Ford F-150 Lightning Insurance Rates

 Rates are averaged for all Ford F-150 Lightning models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Affordable Ford F-150 Lightning Insurance
+How to Find Low Cost Ford F-150 Lightning Insurance

-Saving money on insurance for a Ford F-150 Lightning requires being safe and accident-free, having a good credit score, not filing small claims, and not having any coverage lapses.
-Spend time shopping around at every other renewal by requesting quotes from direct car insurance companies like Progressive and GEICO, and also from insurance agencies where you live.
+Saving money on car insurance not only requires avoiding accidents and violations, but also having a good credit score, not filing small claims, and qualifying for all possible discounts.
+Shop around once a year by requesting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from local auto insurance providers.

-- You may be able to save approximately $210 per year simply by quoting online in advance
+- You may be able to save around $210 per year simply by shopping early and online

 Rate Tables and Charts